koelslaw/documentation/topics/rocknsm/rocknsm-datanode.md

 1. Fire up the VM and boot into Anaconda (the Linux install wizard)
 1. Select your language
 1. Start at the bottom-left, `Network & Host Name`
-    - There is the `Host Name` box at the bottom of the window, enter the `datanode-[1,2,3]` hostname from the [../platform-management.md](Platform Management) page
+    - There is the `Host Name` box at the bottom of the window, enter the `datanode-[1,2,3]` hostname from the [Platform Management](../platform-management.md) page
     - Switch the toggle to enable your NIC
       - Click `Configure`
       - Go to `IPv4 Settings`
         - Change the `Method` to `Manual`
         - Click `Add`
-          - Update your IP address, network, and gateway from the [../platform-management.md](Platform Management) page
+          - Update your IP address, network, and gateway from the [Platform Management](../platform-management.md) page
       - Go to `IPv6 Settings` and change from `Automatic` to `Ignore`
       - Click `Save`
     - Click `Done` in the top left